DavidLu1997/FunWithCUDA/README.md

 # FunWithCUDA
-Computing Mandelbrot sets with CUDA in MATLAB, displays speed of CPU vs GPU
+Computes Mandelbrot sets with CUDA in MATLAB

-How to run:
+Displays difference between CPU and GPU computations

+Instructions:
 - Open MATLAB 2013 or later (may work on earlier versions, not tested)
 - Change directory to repository directory
 - cudadiff(maxIterations, gridSize)